 - Inducted into the Saskatchewan Sports Hall of Fame in 1971

 - Won four World Championships (1959, 1960, 1962, 1963)

-Nobody dominated the sport of curling for a moment in time quite like "The King."
+Nobody dominated the sport of curling for a moment in time quite like “The King.”
 Ernie Richardson played alongside his brother Garnet Richardson and cousins Wes and Arnold Richardson for most of his career.
-He was the skip of one of the greatest men's curling teams ever, winning the world championship in 1959, 1960, and 1962.
-However, in 1963, Wes had back problems, leaving him unable to compete in that year's championship.
+He was the skip of one of the greatest men’s curling teams ever, winning the world championship in 1959, 1960, and 1962.
+However, in 1963, Wes had back problems, leaving him unable to compete in that year’s championship.
 Ernie persevered and still won with Mel Perry as the replacement for his cousin.
 Ernie unfortunately never got to compete in the Olympics because the sport was not included during his career.
-However, he was presented with the Order of Canada in 1978 for his contributions towards curling.
+However, he was presented with the Order of Canada in 1978 for his contributions to curling.

 3. Marc Kennedy

 - Three World Championship medals: two gold (2008 and 2016), one silver (2009)

 Almost every great player needs a strong sidekick.
 For Kevin Martin, it was Mark Kennedy.
 Kennedy was Martin’s number-two when the squad captured consecutive Canadian Brier’s in 2008-2009 and won gold in the 2010 Winter Olympics.
 He is truly a great player in his own right.
 Kennedy can play the draw, the big-weight hit, and is also regarded as a very good sweeper.
 He has competed in three Olympic Games and is an alternate for Team Gushue in February 2022 at the Beijing Games.